 The documents which govern the College and set the rules and administrative structures under which the faculty work had not undergone major revisions in decades.
 Plans were set in motion in 2010 to completely redraft the College Faculty Handbook, the Faculty Standards and the College Bylaws, all of which were approved by the faculty in 2011 at the largest meeting in the history of our College, 325 members attending.
 A renewal of the Affiliation Agreement between the University and Fletcher Allen was also due in 2010, which was an opportunity to reorganize the governance and finance of the Practice Plan.
 The new Faculty Handbook outlines four pathways for faculty development and aligns faculty titles across the pathways.
 The length of time to achieve tenure was extended from seven to nine years, and a component of tenured faculty salary is dependent upon productivity.
 The new Faculty Standards document outlines requirements for promotion, both overall standards and within each pathway.

 Revisions to the Bylaws include improvements to quorum calls and methods of voting, as well as revamped policies that give educators more centralized control of the curriculum and of the Student Guidelines.
-The 2010 affiliation agreement with Fletcher Allen reorganized the practice plan and renamed it The University of Vermont Medical Group, with a new financial basis, governance, compensation plan and benefits.
-Subsequently, 145 physicians who had been operating under an independent set of rules were transitioned to fulltime faculty status, a goal of the College for more than 30 years.
-As results of the changes described above, virtually all of the rules and administrative structures under which the faculty work-including the standards by which the faculty are hired, promoted, tenured, and compensated develop their careers and receive their current and post- retirement benefits, have changed.
+In parallel, the affiliation agreement with Fletcher Allen Health Care was comprehensively revised and renewed in 2010.
+This included a renaming of the faculty practice plan as The University of Vermont Medical Group, with a new financial basis, governance, compensation plan and benefits.
+In parallel with consolidating activities of the full time Fletcher Allen physicians, 145 physicians who had been operating under an independent set of rules were transitioned to fulltime faculty status, a goal of the College for more than 30 years.
+As results of the changes described above, virtually all of the rules and administrative structures under which the faculty work-including the standards by which the faculty are hired, promoted, tenured, and compensated- develop their careers and receive their current and post-retirement benefits, have changed.
 These changes have reinforced the culture of responsibility and productivity in the College of Medicine, and have resulted in an increased nimbleness and adaptability that will allow the College not only to survive but to thrive.